Sri Lanka to present debt restructuring, IMF bailout plans to creditors

 The impoverished population that forced Rajapaksa to flee still needs to accept Wickremesinghe, seen by many as of the same political ilk, and who faces a bristling opposition.

-The country's borrowings are so complex that estimates of the total range from $85 billion to well over $100 billion.
+The country's borrowings are so complex that estimates of the total range from US$85 billion to well over US$100 billion.
 Perhaps most challenging of all, competing regional powers China, India and Japan must also find common ground on how to reduce debt they are owed by Colombo.